 3 credit hours, 5 contact hours (1 hour lecture and 4 hours lab).
-Prerequisite: DMD-3823, DMD-3824, DMD-3825, DMD-3826, DMD-3828, DMD-3832, DMD-3836, and DMD-3844 or permission of the instructor or Academic Dean.
+Prerequisite: DMD-3824, DMD-3825, DMD-3828, DMD-3832, and DMD-3844.
 Course is graded A-E.

 The Digital Media Design Project course completes the study of digital media design with a quarter long project focused on the digital media specialty of the student's choice.
 The student will choose a project, preferably in partnership with a community business or association, to produce production quality work for his or her portfolio.
 The student is expected to work closely with the instructor and the project client.